kubernetes/dashboard/charts/kubernetes-dashboard/README.md

 ### Update from 7.x.x-alphaX to 7.x.x

 Due to further architecture changes do a clean installation of Kubernetes Dashboard when upgrading from alpha chart version.
-Default dependency on both `nginx-ingress-controller` and `cert-manager` have been removed in favor of using a single-container, DBless
+Default dependency on both `ingress-nginx-controller` and `cert-manager` have been removed in favor of using a single-container, DBless
 `kong` installation as a gateway that connects all our containers and exposes the UI.
 Users can then use any ingress controller or proxy in front of kong gateway.

 ### Upgrade from 6.x.x to 7.x.x

 We recommend doing a clean installation.
-Kubernetes Dashboard `v3` introduced a big architecture changes and now uses `cert-manager`, and `nginx-ingress-controller` by default to work properly.
+Kubernetes Dashboard `v3` introduced a big architecture changes and now uses `cert-manager`, and [ingress-nginx-controller](https://kubernetes.github.io/ingress-nginx/) by default to work properly.
 In case those are already installed in your cluster, simply set `--set=nginx.enabled=false` and `--set=cert-manager.enabled=false` when upgrading.
 If you want to use different software in addition to disabling `nginx` and `cert-manager` you also need to set `--set=app.ingress.enabled=false` to make sure our default `Ingress` resource will not be installed.